UniSiegenWiNeMe/opendash-docs/README.md

 open.DASH ist an open source visualization framework written mainly in javascript.
 It allows you to provide a dashboard for your users, which is connected to your existing data sources, your user management and other http/websocket sources.

+## Versioning

+Starting with version 2.0.0, the `opendash` package found on npm follows semantic versioning.

+Changes can be found on the [changes](/changes.md) page.

 ## Getting started

 There are two ways to work with open.DASH: